-Japanese Language fastest spoken language
+Japanese Language History

-(most syllables per second)
+The fastest spoken language (most syllables per second)

 Origins & Roots of the Japanese Language

-Formality and politeness are key in the Japanese culture, and that is well evidenced in the language.
-There are broadly three levels of formality in the Japanese language namely the advanced polite form, the simple polite form and the plain form.
+Formality and politeness are key in the Japanese culture, and this is prominent in the language of Japan.
+There are broadly three levels of formality in the Japanese language.
+These three levels are the advanced polite form, the simple, polite form, and the plain form.

 Japanese Writing System